PSHE and RHE

 2. Gain knowledge and skills to make safe and informed decisions.

-Through the RHE and PSHE curriculum, pupils will gain a wealth of knowledge which impacts all aspects of their life (relationships, health, physical and mental wellbeing, economic wellbeing, online presence and safety).
-Pupils will learn how to use this knowledge to make informed decisions to ensure that they can keep themselves safe in all areas of their lives.
-Pupils will be confident in articulating their decisions and will be able to use knowledge to give reasons for these.
+Through the RHE and PSHE curriculum, pupils will gain a wealth of knowledge for all aspects of their life (relationships, health, physical and mental wellbeing, economic wellbeing, online presence and safety).
+Pupils learn how to use this knowledge to make informed decisions to ensure that they can keep themselves safe in all areas of their lives.
+Pupils gain confidence in articulating their decisions and will be able to use knowledge to give reasons for these.

-3. Gain knowledge on how to keep themselves physically and mentally healthy.
+3. Gain knowledge about how to keep themselves physically and mentally healthy.

 Pupils must be physically and mentally healthy if they are to achieve well throughout their education.
-Equipping pupils with the knowledge and skills on how to keep themselves healthy is a fundamental life skill, which will have a direct impact on their individual lives, both now and in later life.
-Pupils will develop knowledge of physical and mental health and the strategies they can use to support it.
-They will have the opportunity to practise these strategies and discuss the impact of them on their physical and mental health.
+Knowing how to keep themselves physically and mentally healthy is fundamental and will have a direct impact, both now and in later life.
+Knowing and applying strategies to maintain all aspects of health supports pupils to thrive; they have opportunities to practise these strategies and discuss the impact of them on their physical and mental health.

-We intend that pupils will develop a secure financial knowledge, which will support them in later life.
+We intend that pupils develop secure, age appropriate, financial knowledge, which will support them in later life.
 By learning about what money is, the different methods to pay for things, choices of how to spend and save money and how spending decisions can affect others, pupils will be able to make informed financial decisions.

 5. Gain confidence and self-esteem.

-Through the RHE and PSHE curriculum, pupils will gain knowledge and understanding, which supports them in revealing who they are and the attributes that contribute to a positive and safe society.
-Acquiring the appropriate knowledge will enable pupils to make informed decisions, which in turn develops confidence and self-esteem.
+Through the RHE and PSHE curriculum, pupils gain knowledge and understanding, which supports them in revealing who they are and the attributes that contribute to a positive and safe society.
+Identifying their personal strengths and areas to further develop enables pupils to make informed decisions, which in turn develops confidence and self-esteem.
 Having strategies to support positive physical and mental wellbeing will also promote pupils' self-esteem.

 6. Become active citizens who will be aware of and take action on local, national and global issues